Drivers of asymmetry in synthetic H I emission-line profiles of galaxies in the EAGLE simulation: Results

 In Fig.~\ref{pois} we plot the combined asymmetry parameter, $A_{\rm comb}$ [equation~(\ref{eq:Acomb})], obtained from the subsampled particle set as a function of the corresponding number of (subsampled) $\HI$-rich gas particles, i.e. $N_\mathrm{gas}^{\rm samp}(f_{\HIs}>0.5)$.
 The coloured lines show the median asymmetries (top left panel) and resulting rms scatter (lower panel; note that the right-most symbols in these panels correspond to the number of $\HI$-rich particles in the fully resolved galaxies).
 Results are shown for one symmetric galaxy (Galaxy A from Fig.~\ref{illust}; turquoise line; $A_{\rm comb}=0.01$), one asymmetric galaxy (Galaxy B from Fig.~\ref{illust}; orange line; $A_{\rm comb}=0.21$), and one galaxy whose combined asymmetry parameter is approximately equal to the median value of all galaxies in our \eagle sample (i.e. $A_{\rm comb}=0.09$), which is obtained as described below.

-Fig.~\ref{pois} reveals that estimates of $A_{\rm comb}$ are subject to sampling-induced asymmetry, which can lead to subtle bias in asymmetry estimates if galaxies are not resolved with a sufficient number of $\HI$-rich gas particles.
+Fig.~\ref{pois} reveals that estimates of $A_{\rm comb}$ are subject to sampling-induced asymmetry, which can lead to a subtle bias in asymmetry estimates if galaxies are not resolved with a sufficient number of $\HI$-rich gas particles.
 However, systematic effects are small and largely independent of $N_\mathrm{gas}^{\rm samp}(f_{\HIs}>0.5)$ provided it exceeds a few hundred.
 Random errors on asymmetry estimates are also small provided $N_\mathrm{gas}^{\rm samp}(f_{\HIs}>0.5)$ is sufficiently large.
 Indeed, for all three galaxies plotted in Fig.~\ref{pois}, the rms error is below $\approx 0.02$ (lower panel) for $N_\mathrm{gas}^{\rm samp}(f_{\HIs}>0.5)\geq 10^3$, which corresponds to a typical sampling-induced error on $A_{\rm comb}$ of $\lesssim 22$ per cent.
-We henceforth adopt $N_\mathrm{gas}(f_{\HIs}>0.5)\geq 10^3$ as the minimum number of $\HI$-rich gas particles for our sample of \eagle galaxies.
+We henceforth adopt $N_\mathrm{gas}(f_{\HIs}>0.5)\geq 10^3$ as the minimum number of $\HI$-rich gas particles for our sample of \eagle galaxies (note that we have verified that this resolution limit also ensures our asymmetry measures are not unduly affected by the finite number of $\HI$-rich particles per velocity bin, which can vary substantially from galaxy to galaxy depending on both its $\HI$ mass and velocity line width).
 This threshold results in a final sample of 2924 central galaxies and 500 satellites, and the results that follow are based on these galaxies.